vizzuhq/vizzu-lib-ext/plugins/excel-reader/README.md

-# Vizzu CSV parser plugin
+# Vizzu Excel reader plugin

-This plugin enables you to parse CSV files and transform them into Vizzu compatible data.
+This plugin enables you to read Excel files and transform them into Vizzu compatible data.
 It's designed with features like:

--   Automatic delimiter recognition
+-   Automatic sheet recognition
 -   Header availability check
 -   Flexible input parameters